Finding one’s true passion can be difficult, but not for Riley Smith, a digital editor and reporter for the Radio Iowa Agribusiness Network.

 “That was the first event for the network that I’ve had to go out of the state for.
 It was really neat to get that opportunity to go on such an involved trip like that,” Smith explained.

-Smith explained it was the first media event of its kind for Merck Animal Health.
-He got the chance to hear from some of their industry leaders, as well as go to the Kirkland Feedyard outside of Amarillo, Texas.
+Smith also shared it was the first media event of its kind for Merck Animal Health.
+He got the chance to hear from some of the company’s industry leaders as well as go to the Kirkland Feedyard outside of Amarillo, Texas.

 “That was very interesting because I grew up on a farm with cattle, and I’ve been around feedlots before, but I’ve never seen one that big.
-They talked about how they managed that many head of cattle, and how they keep those cattle healthy.
-It’s a really efficient operation and that was a very unique opportunity to get to go see that,” Smith said.
+The employees talked about how they managed that many head of cattle and how they keep those cattle healthy.
+It’s a really efficient operation, and it was a very unique opportunity to get to go see it up-close,” Smith said.

 “The coolest thing I have done here at the network is a new video project called Ag Matters PM,” Smith recalled.

-Smith explained it is a daily video segment that Dustin Hoffmann, Supervising Editor and Farm Broadcaster for Iowa Agribusiness Radio Network, had in his mind for a while and they put both of their heads together to make it a reality, and have posted over one hundred episodes.
+Smith explained it is a daily video segment that Dustin Hoffman, supervising editor and farm broadcaster for Iowa Agribusiness Radio Network, had considered for some time, so they put both of their heads together to make it a reality; they now have posted more than 100 episodes.

 “I got lucky and found just the right thing that I wanted to do.
-I’m just happy to be doing what I’m doing,” Smith concluded.
+I’m just happy to be doing what I have a passion to do,” Smith concluded.